Why does this matter?

 If you know ahead of time that you will be absent from church, mark yourself as Unavailable for that Sunday, so you don’t get rostered onto anything.
 How to mark yourself Unavailable.

 Church involves lots of people serving in different ways.
 So we all know who is serving in a particular role on a particular day, please don’t arrange by yourself a swap with someone else.
 If you Decline or mark yourself Unavailable your coordinator will get notified and sort it out.

-For Elvanto support email Dan our church administrator (Tues-Thurs).
+For Elvanto support email Emily our church administrator (Tues-Thurs).

 The Co-ordinator(s) works behind the scenes to resource this ministry.
 A coordinator will be rostered on (look in Elvanto) each week to deal with last minute drop-outs.

 - Recruit new volunteers (subject to sign off from Serve Director).